Mid112/Project-Starter/README.md

 A user stories for ***Reading Pal*** would be as follows:
+- As a user, I want to be able to add books to 'READ NEXT'
-- As a user, I want to be able to add books to 'READ NEXT' and 'RE-READ' lists.
+- As a user, I want to be able to add books to 'RE-READ' lists.
 - As a user, I want to be able to view all the books I have read and will read.
 - As a user, I want to be able to rank my book according to my personal preference.
 - As a user, I want to be able to add things like quote, notes etc. for individual books.

-[//]: # (- As a user, I want to be able to remove books from my reading lists.)
+- As a user, I want to be able to remove books from my reading lists.
+- As a user, I want to be able to create a reading goal,
+  - I want to define time period to read a certain book.

 [//]: # (- As a user, I want to be able to create new genre and add books to them.)

-[//]: # (- As a user, I want to be able to create a reading goal.)
+[//]: # (- )